iRobotEducation/create3_docs/docs/setup/jetson.md

 1. Enable NVIDIA Container Runtime with Docker integration, if this is the first time running containers on Jetson, to allow access to GPU from containers.

-    Edit `/etc/docker/daemon.json` to be following.
+    Edit `/etc/docker/daemon.json` to be the following.

         {
             "runtimes": {